 #1: Comparisons to “Previous Apocalypses”

-It has become popular to point out that “humans have survived apocalypses and ends-of-civilizations before”.
+It has become popular to point out that “humans have survived apocalypses before”.
 They are often referring to indigenous communities and implying that if we learn from their examples, we’ll be okay.

 In the case of indigenous communities, the threat was coming from outside (with the exception of times when, for example, they drove megafauna to extinction).
-In our case, we (i.e. the machines and the extractive calorie acquisition on which we’re reliant for survival) are our own problem.
+In our case, our own survival strategy (i.e. machines and mass-extraction of calories) is the problem.

-Although some members of persecuted societies and collapsed civilizations survived, a narrative focus on those who live to tell the tale misses the other side of the story: Plenty of others perished during those periods.
-Many individuals this time (possibly including you and I) will be the “dispensable extras in this movie”.
+This is actually something that is similar between those past times and this one, but which we make invisible: Although some members of persecuted societies and collapsed civilizations survived, plenty of others perished.
+A focus on those who lived to tell the tale misses the other side of the story.
+Similarly, in this story, many (most?) individuals -possibly including you and me- will be the “dispensable extras in this movie.”

 #2: Confusing various meanings of “the world”